jaalex1111/Data-Analysis-Dashboard/README.md

 **4. Customer Retention:**

 	•	With 700 customers, analyze repeat vs. new customers.
 Focus on retention strategies for top-value segments, possibly using loyalty programs.

-# Data-Analysis-Dashboard

-i developed a comprehensive project in power Bi, creating a dashboard and table to analyse the data.
-This process involved several stage including data cleaning using power query, data modelling and data visualization.